lessor/lessor/README.md

 >
 > a person or company that leases a good or service to an entity according to an agreement

 Lessor is an open platform for deploying, managing, and securing many instances of single-tenant applications on [Kubernetes](https://kubernetes.io/).
-Lessor allows you to proxy to and independently scale each tenant with network and data isolation by default.
+Lessor allows you to independently operator and scale each tenant with network and data isolation by default.
 This approach makes application development simpler and more secure.

 ## Motivation